-Worryingly, both scenarios can lead to an unnecessarily rushed hiring process, with the wrong person consequently being recruited.
-But why?
+Both scenarios can lead to an unnecessarily rushed hiring process.
+A rushed hiring process can often result in the wrong person being offered the role.

-What are the steps a busy hiring manager must take?
+Here are the steps a busy hiring manager must take

 1. Clearly define the role

-Use this precious time to reassess what you actually need a new hire to deliver.
-For example, perhaps there are tasks that the incumbent performs that no longer add value to the business, or maybe the lower-level job responsibilities could be automated, freeing up time for a new hire to perform higher-level duties.
+Use this precious time to reassess what you actually need from a new hire.
+Given thought, you may realise that there are tasks on the incumbent’s job description that no longer adds value to the business.
+Or, maybe more of the basic tasks could be automated, freeing up time for the new hire to perform higher-level responsibilities.

-Think the same way about qualifications – how imperative is it that this box is ticked?
-Could relevant work experience and attitude work more effectively?
-What transferable skills could make a candidate suitable?
+Think the same way about qualifications.
+How imperative is it that a candidate ticks specific boxes?
+Could relevant work experience and a great attitude prove more valuable?
+Which transferable skills would make a candidate suitable?

 2. Craft a strong job description

-Now, with a clearer idea in your mind around what it is you’re looking for, it’s time to detail your requirements in the job description.
+With a clearer idea of need in place, it’s time to detail those requirements in the job description.
 But remember that word – detail.
-Don’t simply update an old job description.
-Instead, tailor it to stand out to the person you’re trying to attract.
+Don’t simply update an old job spec.
+Instead, tailor the advert to stand out to your ideal candidate.

 Start with a description of your business.
-The majority of job descriptions don’t include any details about the organisation that is hiring.
-But, remember, recruitment is a two-way process – if you want to hire the best, you have to sell your organisation to them.
-So, describe the services or products your organisation offers, success stories, your ambitions or your growth plans.
-Crucially, describe the culture of your organisation and the type of person that thrives in your workplace.
-By thinking through the latter, you’ll identify the essential soft skills and cultural fit new hires require to succeed in your organisation.
+Remember, recruitment is a two-way process – if you want to hire the best, you have to sell your organisation’s qualities.
+Describe the services or products your organisation offers, list success stories, explain your growth plans.
+Crucially, convey the culture of your organisation and the type of person that thrives in your workplace.
+By thinking through the latter, you’ll identify the essential soft skills your new hire requires to succeed within your organisation.

-Then, go on to provide an overview of the job before focusing on the responsibilities involved in the role, the essential technical and soft skills and those that would be an advantage, and previous required experience.
-Don’t forget to mention the benefits you offer, including any training and development opportunities.
+Provide an overview of the job before focusing on the core responsibilities of the role.
+List the essential technical and soft skills that would be an advantage, and detail any previous required experience.
+Don’t forget to mention the benefits you offer, including any training and developmental opportunities.

-Avoid over-used jargon too – ‘progressive’, ‘open and collaborative culture’, and ‘sociable team’ are just buzz terms and have little meaning in the real world.
+Avoid jargon and cliche where possible – ‘progressive’, ‘open and collaborative culture’, and ‘sociable team’ are just buzz terms and have little meaning in the real world.
 Notice how we didn’t advise you to ‘think outside of the box’ earlier?
-Such terms mean far less to people than openness, integrity and interest when it comes to hiring.
+Such terms mean far less to prospective candidates than genuine openness, integrity and personality.

 3. Work with a recruiter

-Communication is key, and part of our role will be to ask the right questions to you, too.
-Remember, the right consultant will help you to streamline the hiring process – not least by boosting the pool of ideal candidates.
+Communication is key, and part of our role will be to ask the right questions of you as well as the applicant.
+The right consultant will help you to streamline the hiring process – not least by boosting the pool of ideal candidates.

 4. Plan your interviews

-Before the interview, spend half an hour creating a list of set questions that you’ll ask every candidate.
-When designing these questions, ensure they will allow you to gain an understanding of each candidate’s competencies.
+Before the interview, spend half an hour creating a list of questions that you’ll ask every candidate.
+When writing these questions, think about how they will inform or benefit your understanding of each candidate’s competencies.
 Don’t forget to add questions to assess their soft skills and cultural fit.

-And, lastly, after each interview, review your notes and summarise your thoughts on each candidate.
-This will help ensure each one stays fresh in your mind, especially when other priorities take over again.
+Lastly, review your notes after each interview.
+Summarise your thoughts on each candidate.
+This will help ensure each individual stays fresh in your mind, especially when you are busy and under pressure.

-5. Don’t stop work once the candidate is hired
+5. Don’t stop work once the hiring is done

-So, now that you’ve put in the time and effort required to find the perfect candidate, you can rest up a little, right?
-Well, not quite.
-As with anything in life, the first impression you make as a manager, and the organisation makes as an employer, has a big impact.
+Now that you have put in the time and effort required to find the perfect candidate, you can rest up a little, right?
+Well, no… not quite.
+The first impression you make as a manager has a big impact.

-So, take the time to set up a thorough, relevant and engaging induction process, and send it to your new starter before they join your business.
-Prioritise spending the time to coach and bring them up to speed with their new responsibilities.
-Organise regular check-ins to find out how they are getting on, and if there are any concerns or training needs which need to be addressed.
+Take the time to set up a thorough, informative and engaging induction process.
+Send all details to your new starter before they join your business.
+Ringfence the time to coach and bring the new hire up to speed with their responsibilities.
+Organise regular check-ins to find out how they are getting on, and if there are any concerns or training needs to be addressed.

-No matter how busy you are, it’s important to realise that by spending focused time with your new hire when they first start, they’re more likely to get up to speed quickly, and thus you’ll find yourself feeling confident in delegating tasks to them.
-Not only that, but they will be far more engaged and connected to you as their boss and therefore more likely to stay in the long run.
+No matter how busy you are, it’s important to realise that by spending focused time with your new hire when they first start, you will save a lot more time going forward.
+The new team-member will find their feet more quickly and you’ll feel more confident in delegating tasks to them.
+Not only does this free up your time, but the new hire will feel far more engaged, valued and more likely to stay in the long run.